UMMS-Biocore/bootcamp/session8/session8.md

 plot_tsne_metadata(ex_sc, color_by = "iPC_Comp3", title = "PC3 cell loadings")
 ```

-## Exercise 1: Filtering and Dimensionality Reduction of Skin Data
+## Exercise 1: Filtering and Dimensionality Reduction

 We will use the "ex_sc_skin" dataset during exercises.
 It is already defined as an ExpressionSet Object so you wont have to
 use "construct_ex_sc" function.